 Caerphilly Castle is the biggest castle in Wales, a 13th-century whopper surrounded by complex man-made moats, it's a great place to get a flavour of the awesome Norman fighting machine.
 Outside, there are working replica siege engines, while the original Great Hall has been restored.
-A great time to visit is during The Big Cheese festival in July, an extravaganza of street entertainers, living history encampments, music, dance, falconry and fire eating.
+A great time to visit is during The Big Cheese festival, an extravaganza of street entertainers, living history encampments, music, dance, falconry and fire eating.

 Beaumaris Gaol and Courthouse

 You get two attractions for the price of one at Beaumaris Gaol and Courthouse.
 There’s the 17th-century courthouse and, just down the road, the jail where convicted criminals were sent to serve their punishment.
 It’s pretty bleak stuff, but the excellent audio tour (and staff) make it a powerfully evocative experience, especially for older children.
 And when they’ve been released from jail, they’ll fully deserve an ice-cream on the seafront.

 The old harbour town of Tenby is the classic seaside resort, with fabulous beaches set around a medieval walled town.
 The fine three-storey Tudor Merchant's House has been restored to its 1500 heyday, when a wealthy Tudor merchant lived and worked here.
 There are Easter, Hallowe’en and Tudor-themed family events, or you can play the Tudor Family Fortunes game at any time.

 St Fagans National History Museum